ozlao/ezflap_docs/docs/src/testing/introduction/introduction.md

 `Future<void> tapAndTick(String key) async`

 #### Description
-Finds a widget by a string key (e.g. that was provided in the ZML with `z-key`), taps on it, and pumps a tick.
+Finds a widget by a string key (e.g. that was provided in the ZML with a `key` attribute), taps on it, and pumps a tick.

 ### tapAndTickByFinder